 Types of Commercial Feed

 There are several different commercial feed choices with different purposes for each one.
 Some of the specifics differ; for example, one manufacturer may have you switch to grower/finisher at a different number of weeks then another.
-So always follow the directions of your specific feed and check with your feed supplier or store when in doubt.
+Always follow the directions of your specific feed and check with your feed supplier or store when in doubt.